raphCode/master-thesis-muzero/approach.typ

 Negamax exploits the !zsum property by using only a single scalar for a !n's !v.
 The design of the !nns (#dyn<join-right> and #pred) in !mz follows this choice and also only predict a single scalar for !s !vs and transition !rs.

+Put differently, the original !mz !impl can only learn to play in favor of one !pl, for example white in chess or Go.
+Generating strong moves for the other !pl, black in example, is achieved by negating the !v and !r !preds for moves of this !pl.
+@muzero

 === Fixed Turn Order